Audrey Eyton: Reception

 The F-Plan diet is in alignment with mainstream nutritional advice in regard to consumption of fruits, vegetables and whole grains and research has continued to indicate the health benefits of eating high-fibre foods.
 However, due to its extreme emphasis on dietary fibre the F-Plan has often been listed as an example of a fad diet.
 A criticism of the diet is that it can cause constipation and flatulence.

 Cardiologist J. Elliot Howard dismissed the F-Plan diet, commenting that "excessive fiber can cause flatulence and deficiencies in calcium, zinc, copper and iron.
 Weight is lost because this is a low-calorie diet in disguise."
-Professor of Surgery Henry Buchwald and colleagues noted although the diet has health benefits it can lead to constipation if not accompanied by an increased intake of water and gastrointestinal upset if the diet is introduced too rapidly.
+Professor of Surgery Henry Buchwald and colleagues noted that although the diet has health benefits it can lead to constipation if not accompanied by an increased intake of water and gastrointestinal upset if the diet is introduced too rapidly.

 Nutritionist Judith S. Stern criticized the F-Plan diet as the fiber consumption is too extreme but described it as "one of the more benign fad diets".
 Conversely, Nutritionist Jack Z. Yetiv praised the F-Plan for preaching a "sensible diet plan" and noted that it is in the direction in which national dietary recommendations are being focused.